VPezlar/TStep/README.md

-# TStep - OpenFOAM Flow Field Data Converter
+# TStep - Time-Stepping Framework for CFD Solvers

-A Fortran application for reading OpenFOAM flow field data and exporting it to CSV format for post-processing and analysis.
-The application can also execute external CFD simulations before processing the data.
+> ⚠️ **Active Development**: This project is under continuous development.
+Features are being incrementally added and tested.

+A Fortran-based time-stepping framework designed for general CFD solver integration.
+TStep is being developed as a flexible tool that can interface with various CFD solvers to perform time-accurate simulations, sensitivity analysis, and data processing.

+## Development Status

+**Current Phase**: Foundation and Testing with OpenFOAM
+**Target**: General-purpose time-stepping framework compatible with multiple CFD solvers

+TStep is currently being developed and validated using OpenFOAM as the primary test case, but the architecture is designed to be **solver-agnostic**.
+The modular structure allows for easy adaptation to other CFD solvers (e.g., SU2, CFL3D, FUN3D, or custom solvers).

-## Overview
+## Architecture Overview

-TStep reads OpenFOAM flow field data files (pressure, density, temperature, velocity, and grid coordinates) and exports them as a structured CSV file.
-The program is designed to work with OpenFOAM cell center data in the standard OpenFOAM file format.
+TStep is built on a **modular, solver-agnostic architecture**:

+1. **Solver Interface Layer**: Execute external CFD solvers and manage data exchange
+2. **I/O Abstraction**: Read/write flow field data in various formats (currently OpenFOAM, extensible to others)
+3. **Data Processing**: Manipulate flow fields (perturbations, filtering, etc.)
+4. **Time-Stepping Core**: Control simulation advancement (under development)
+5. **Configuration Management**: Flexible input system for different workflows

+### Current Implementation: OpenFOAM Focus

+While TStep is designed for general CFD solver compatibility, the current implementation focuses on OpenFOAM for validation and testing.
+The OpenFOAM-specific components are isolated in dedicated modules (`OpenFOAM_IO`) to facilitate future expansion to other solvers.

+## Vision & Goals

+**Ultimate Goal**: A general-purpose time-stepping framework that can:
+- Interface with any CFD solver via external commands or API calls
+- Support parallel execution and HPC environments

-## Features
+## Current Features

+### ✅ Implemented
-- **External command execution**: Run CFD simulations (e.g., OpenFOAM solvers) directly from the application
+- **External command execution**: Run CFD simulations (OpenFOAM, or any solver) via shell commands
 - **Random disturbance generation**: Create normalized, scaled random perturbation vectors for sensitivity analysis
-- Reads OpenFOAM scalar fields (pressure, density, temperature)
+- **OpenFOAM I/O**: Read scalar fields (pressure, density, temperature) and vector fields (velocity, coordinates)
-- Reads OpenFOAM vector fields (velocity components U, V, W)
-- Reads grid cell center coordinates (X, Y, Z)
-- Exports all data to a single CSV file
+- **Data export**: Write processed data to CSV format
-- Configurable via namelist input file
+- **Flexible configuration**: Namelist-based input system
-- Robust error handling and memory management with comprehensive error codes
+- **Robust error handling**: Centralized hierarchical error management system
+- **Modular architecture**: Easy to extend for other solvers

+### 🚧 In Development
+- Solver abstraction layer for generic CFD integration
+- Additional solver interfaces (SU2, custom solvers)
+- Advanced perturbation methods
+- Parallel execution support

+### 📋 Planned
+- Real-time monitoring and diagnostics

 ## Project Structure